What is Hazardous Waste?

 On the other hand, certain types of hazardous waste materials require special handling.
-For instance, harmful, corrosive chemicals must be transported in barrels, and workers are often required to wear masks to avoid inhaling noxious gases.
+For instance, harmful, corrosive chemicals must be transported in barrels, and workers are often required to wear PPE such as masks to avoid inhaling noxious gases.

 The importance of safely disposing hazardous waste is significant due to various reasons.
 For starters, if waste is not disposed of in a proper manner, there is a strong chance that it could harm the environment.